SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Numerical Experiments

 \subsection{Adaptive variant}

-Using the global smoothness constants may lead to conservative stepsizes.
-In \cref{tab:adaptive}, \cref{alg:1:t1,alg:1:t2,alg:1:ls,alg:1:t3} in \cref{alg:LBFinito} are expanded in order to clarify the order of operations with the added backtracking linesearches that ensure the fundamental descent property in \cref{fact:smoothness_1}.
-This enables SPIRAL to estimate (relative) smoothness moduli locally --as opposed to using global estimates-- resulting in larger stepsizes. \ifjournal The reader is referred to the supplement for further explanations about the memory-efficient implementation of the adaptive variant. \else
+Using the global smoothness constants may lead to conservative stepsizes. \cref{tab:adaptive} expands steps \ref{alg:1:t1}, \ref{alg:1:t2}, \ref{alg:1:ls}, and \ref{alg:1:t3} of \cref{alg:LBFinito} in order to clarify the order of operations with the added backtracking linesearches that ensure the fundamental descent property in \cref{fact:smoothness}.
+This adaptation allows SPIRAL to estimate (relative) smoothness moduli locally---as opposed to using global estimates---resulting in larger stepsizes.
+The reader is referred to Appendix \ref{sec:auxiliary:adaptive} for further explanations about the memory-efficient implementation of the adaptive variant.

-\ifjournal In this section, implementation of \cref{tab:adaptive} is further discussed. \fi In \cref{tab:adaptive}, for the first iterate, i.e. $k=0$, the vectors $\tz*[i]{-1}$ are initially considered equal to $z^{\rm init}$ for all $i\in[N]$.
-Also, note that the third block (steps 4,5) involves two linesearches, performing the linesearches in this intertwined fashion is observed to result in acceptance of good directions and reduction in the overall computational complexity \cite{pas2021alpaqa}.
-We refer the reader to \cite{demarchi2021proximal} for the theoretical justification for the effectiveness of this procedure.
-In \cref{alg:LFinito:Euclidean} in the Euclidean case, the same backtrackings can be used with dgfs $h_i = \frac{1}{2} \|\cdot\|^2$.